-Receivables and payables are stated inclusive of GST receivable or payable.
-The net amount of GST recoverable from, or payable to, the ATO is included with receivables or payables in the statement of financial position.
+les are stated inclusive of GST receivable or payable.
+Receivables and payab The net amount of GST recoverable from, or payable to, the ATO is included with receivables or payables in the statement of financial position.

 Cash flows are presented on a gross basis.
-The GST components of cash flows arising from investing or financing activities which are recoverable from, or payable to, the ATO are presented as operating cash flows.

-b) Current and non-current classification
+The GST components of cash flows arising from investing or financing activities which are recoverable from, or payable to, the ATO are presented as operating cash flows b) Current and non-current classification